afritz1/OpenTESArena/README.md

 ## Resources

-All of the music and sound files, as well as the vast majority of wall and sprite textures, are available to look at thanks to exporter programs like WinArena and [other utilities](http://www.uesp.net/wiki/Arena:Files#Misc_Utilities).
-However, this project will still use the original files that came with the floppy disk version of Arena.

-Here is the [Unofficial Elder Scrolls website](http://www.uesp.net/wiki/Arena:Arena) for information regarding the original game.
+The [Unofficial Elder Scrolls Pages](http://en.uesp.net/wiki/Arena:Arena) are a great resource for finding information all about Arena.
+There are [various tools](http://en.uesp.net/wiki/Arena:Files#Misc_Utilities) available such as WinArena for browsing Arena's content, and there is a very detailed manual as well, so you'll probably want to take a look at a copy from [here](http://en.uesp.net/wiki/Arena:Files#Official_Patches_and_Utilities).
 I also recommend the [Lazy Game Review](https://www.youtube.com/watch?v=5MW5SxKMrtE) on YouTube for a humorous overview of the game's history and gameplay.
-The Arena manual PDF is available [here](http://www.uesp.net/wiki/Arena:Files#Official_Patches_and_Utilities) as well.